giorginolab/infix2pharmml/README.md

 The expression syntax is defined by the Math::Symbolic parser.
 Some of its functions do not match those defined by PharmML.

 * Use _ln_ for the natural logarithm.
 The _log_ function is always two-argument (argument, base).
-* Some conversions are performed automatically, e.g. _sqrt_ -> ^ 0.5.
 * Calls to user-defined functions use a special syntax described in the next paragraph.
-They can not be nested.
+* Factorial can be expressed as "factorial()" or with the usual exclamation mark.
 * All symbols are assumed to reference variables in the current block.
 In other words, the _blkIdRef_ attribute is never generated.
-* Error reporting may be unclear or surprising; for example, _foo(x)_ is not a function, but neither it does raise an exception; it is instead understood as a variable named _foo_.
-On the other hand, _log(x)_ is a function, but it raises an error because two arguments are expected.
+* Error reporting is essentially non-existent.
 * The parser does not rely on the recently-released _libpharmml_ API.
 * Logical operators and assignments are not supported.